processone/docs.ejabberd.im/content/admin/installation.md

 Those packages install ejabberd in `/opt/ejabberd-XX.YY/`.
 Your configuration and Mnesia database are available in `/opt/ejabberd/`.

-You can download the DEB and RPM packages from the [ejabberd official download page](https://www.process-one.net/en/ejabberd/downloads/).
+You can direct download the DEB and RPM packages from the [ejabberd official download page](https://www.process-one.net/en/ejabberd/downloads/).

+If you prefer, you can also get those packages from our official [ejabberd packages repository](https://repo.process-one.net).

 # Operating System Packages